oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/06-awr-compare/awr-compare.md

 Use HammerDB to create a workload.

 1. Use the yellow terminal.
 Set the environment to the *CDB23* database.
-Now, since you upgraded the database and plugged in the database, the environment needs to be set to the CDB.
+Now, since you upgraded the *UPGR* database and plugged into *CDB23*, the environment needs to be set to the CDB.

       ```
       <copy>